bilgino/angularforddd/README.md

 }
 ```

-Necessary transformations on data values can reside in the view model class.
-A better approach is to have a separate component such as a mapper, translator,
+Necessary data transformations may reside in the same view model class.
+A much better choice is to have a dedicated artifact such as a a mapper, translator,
 factory or abstract super class which performs all UI-related transformations.
-In this way, we can delegate and decouple the transformation responsibilities to promote
+In this way, we can decouple the transformation responsibilities to promote
-code reusability with subclassing (not subtyping).
+code reusability by subclassing (not subtyping).

 ```
 abstract class ViewModel<T>{